QR1.6.2 The Foundations of Physical Realism

 3. Complete.
 If physical reality is all there is, everything must have a physical cause, but events like atomic decay have no physical cause.
 No physical history can explain when a radioactive atom emits a photon.
 Quantum theory adds that quantum collapse is random, so every physical event involves randomness.
 The patch in this case was the ludicrous idea that every random choice creates an entire new universe, to give a multiverse that has no randomness.

 4. Fundamental.
-If physical reality is all there is, fundamental matter particles should exist without an observer, but quantum theory says that waves only become particles when observed, and the evidence agrees.
-The patch for this crack is the standard model of physics where imaginary particles explain observed effects like gravity.
-Physics today talks about particles but uses equations based on waves.
+If physical reality is all there is, particles of matter or energy should be fundamental but according to quantum theory, entities exist as quantum waves that only become particles when observed, and the evidence agrees.
+The patch for this crack is the standard model of physics, that uses virtual particles to explain observed effects like gravity.
+It lets physicists talk about particles while using equations based on waves.

 Figure 1.7 The four pillars of physical realism

 Figure 1.7 shows the four pillars of physical realism, their cracks, and the resulting patches.
-This paradigm survives by being established not by being well-founded, for if physical reality is always:
+This model survives by being well-established not by being well-founded, for if physical reality is always:

 1. Conserved, then it must be eternal,